ArjaanBuijk/CarND_Vehicle_Detection/writeup_report.md

 The  process_image takes an rgb image, and calls the function find_cars, which was mostly taken as is from the course example, with addition of a heatmap thresholding logic to eliminate false positives.

 The nice thing about the find_cars function is that it extracts the HOG features for the entire image only once, and then loops over patches equal to the size of a sliding window.
 This makes the whole process much faster.
-My first implementation used an actual sliding window search, extracting the HOG features each time for the window, and the find_cars implementat was about 6x faster!
+My first implementation used an actual sliding window search, extracting the HOG features each time for the window, and the find_cars implementation was about 6x faster!

 I tried different scales and different cells_per_step (which controls the overlap of patches), and settled on a scale of 1.5 and a cell_per_step of 2.
 That was giving me the best result and I could filter out almost every remaining false positive with a heatmap thresholding.

-The thresholding I created uses a class to store the hot-windows of images found.
+The thresholding I created uses a class to store the hot-windows of the current and 3 previous images.
 I am storing the hot-windows of 4 images, and each time a new image is stored, the oldest one is pushed out automatically.
 I am using a deque to accomplish this.

 In code cell 7, the thresholding is done.
 I calculate the heatmap for the current and 3 previous images.
 (Note, this can be optimized, but I leave this for later...).
-Then, I require that for a pixel, for each heatmap, it must have a value larger than a threshold.
+Then, I create a combined binary threshold from these heatmaps, by requiring that a pixel must have a value larger than a threshold in each subsequent heatmap.
 I put the threshold to 1.
-This basically means that if a pixel is part of two overlapping car-windows, for 4 images in a row, it is accepted.
+This  means that if a pixel is part of two overlapping car-windows, for 4 images in a row, it is accepted.

 After heatmap thresholding, the boxes to draw are found using the label function of the scipy.ndimage.measurements package.